 I had reached ‘The Roof of Africa’ – the highest point on the African continent!

 Tragically, much like the last 2 days, my knee decided that it did not want to play ball on the descent, despite being strapped up.
 Every step downhill I took was agonisingly painful.
-Unfortunately, the only way down was, well… down… through the scree and rocks.
-Mzui took my daysack and had my arm over his shoulder to take some of my weight and we all but ran down, it was so so sore and this only made it worse, and we spent most of the descent sliding through rocks and sand, before eventually reaching Barafu Camp once more.
+Unfortunately, the only way down was, well, down through scree, ash and rocks.
+Mzui took my daysack and had my arm over his shoulder to take some of my weight and we all but ran down, it was so, so sore and this only made it worse, and we spent most of the descent sliding through rocks and sand, before eventually reaching Barafu Camp once more.
 I had some lunch, spotted the South African team who were summiting that evening and wished them luck.
 They had cycled from Johannesburg to Kilimanjaro and then climbed the mountain!
 Read about their story here!